Jacklizeya/20210419-EvolveU-Project-1/readme.md

 3. cd frontend, npm install
 4. Go to app.js, line 14 add your mongodb atlas credential
 5. go to localhost: 5000

+You can direclty access the project through https://fullstackwar.herokuapp.com/